Chart Color Schemes

 Maiden Gully lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Maiden Gully's population is 6,006 as of November 2025.
-This figure reflects an increase from the 2021 Census count of 5,518 people, marking an 8.8% rise since then.
-The change can be inferred from the estimated resident population of 5,848 in June 2024 and an additional 72 validated new addresses since the Census date.
-This results in a population density of 139 persons per square kilometer.
-Maiden Gully's growth rate exceeded that of its SA3 area (5.6%) and SA4 region, making it a growth leader in the region.
-Interstate migration contributed approximately 59.5% of overall population gains during recent periods, with all drivers being positive factors.
+Maiden Gully's population was approximately 6,006 as of November 2025.
+This figure represents an increase of 488 people since the 2021 Census, which recorded a population of 5,518.
+The growth is inferred from the estimated resident population of 5,848 in June 2024 and an additional 72 validated new addresses since the Census date.
+This results in a population density ratio of 139 persons per square kilometer.
+Maiden Gully's 8.8% growth rate exceeded both its SA3 area (5.6%) and SA4 region, making it a growth leader.
+Interstate migration contributed approximately 59.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Maiden Gully is forecasted to increase its population by 2,481 persons, a gain of 38.5% over the 17-year period.
+By 2041, Maiden Gully is forecasted to increase its population by 2,481 persons, reflecting a total gain of 38.5% over the 17-year period.

 Frequently Asked Questions - Population